atomicdata-dev/atomic-data-docs/src/interoperability/json.md

 ## JSON-LD Requirements

-Just make sure the URIs used in the `@context` resolve to Atomic Properties.
+- Make sure the URLs used in the `@context` resolve to Atomic Properties.